NormB/colima-services/reference-apps/README.md

 ### Release Notes

-For details on both implementations, see [CHANGELOG.md](CHANGELOG.md)
+For details on both implementations, see [CHANGELOG.md](CHANGELOG.md) in this directory

 ## How to Use Reference Apps